b-dev/b-light-base-project/README.rst

 * bootstrap 2.3

-Project is configured to use Vagrant (1.2.2) on VirtualBox (4.2.12) during development, tested with PyCharm on Ubuntu and MacOSX. ( note that currently VirtualBox 4.2.14 seems bugged and will fail when importing the vagrant box )
+Project is configured to use Vagrant (1.2.2) on VirtualBox (4.2.12) during development, tested with PyCharm on Ubuntu and MacOSX.
 Deployment is made with Gunicorn and Nginx.

 ================
 Deployment